The Like Switch is a social skills book that teaches readers how to be liked and how to gain people’s trust as quickly

 At a gathering, look at people who are talking to each other with their feet pointed on the outside.

 If they are open on a wider circle with their feet pointing to an open space they want to accept new people.

 If that’s the case, then enter the group confidently: confident people are more liked.

 Nod as other people are speaking, and then feel free to weigh in and say something during a pause: nobody likes interrupters.

-And little trick to look like old friends: when you see a person part of a group you joined later on, you can resume the conversation from where you left off and it’ll feel you know each other for long time.
+And a little trick to look like old friends: when you see a person part of a group you joined, later on, you can resume the conversation from where you left off and it’ll feel you know each other for a long time.

 Empathic statements appreciate the situation of people you are dealing with.

-Here’s an example: “you’re super busy today, I don’t know how you handle it”.
+You: you’re super busy today, I don’t know how you handle it